-Candidates must have a minimum of five years cumulative paid work experience in two or more of the eight domains of the CISSP outline.
-Earning a four year college degree or regional equivalent or an additional credential from the ISC2 approved list will satisfy one year of the required experience.
-Education credit will only satisfy one year of experience.
+Candidates must have a minimum of five years cumulative, full-time experience in two or more of the eight domains of the current CISSP Exam Outline.
+Earning a post-secondary degree (bachelors or masters) in computer science, information technology (IT) or related fields may satisfy up to one year of the required experience or an additional credential from the ISC2 approved list may satisfy up to one year of the required experience.
+Part-time work and internships may also count towards the experience requirement.